hugomg/lullaby/README.md

 And now the biggest cons:

 * Lullaby is fairly verbose.
-Its better suited for documents with lots of tags and little raw text and where you need to do lots of iteration or conditionals.
+It is better suited for documents with lots of tags and little raw text and where you need to do lots of iteration or conditionals.
 If all you need is to insert a couple of values into a big document with lots of text then all those anonymous functions for the nested tags start becoming a lot of noise.

 * Lullaby does not attempt to enforce a strict model-view separation, as [Cosmo](http://cosmo.luaforge.net/), [Mustache](http://mustache.github.io/) or [StringTemplate](http://www.stringtemplate.org/) attempt to.
-Its your responsibility as the programmer to keep the business logic out of your Lullaby templates or they could easily become an unmaintainable mess.
+It is your responsibility as the programmer to keep the business logic out of your Lullaby templates or they could easily become an unmaintainable mess.